luisvinicius167/mockstate/README.md

 ```

 #### Mutations
-The mutations are essentially events: each mutation has a name and a callback.
+The mutations are essentially events, each mutation has a name and a callback.
 In riotux, the mutation function always receives the Store state as the first argument:

 ```javascript
 var store = riotux.Store({